mnaoumov/obsidian-plugin-chronos/README.md

 # Localization

-You can choose your preferred language for event date tooltips, from the Chronos Timeline plugin settings.
+You can choose your preferred language for dates, from the Chronos Timeline plugin settings.

 Available options depend on your system's language settings.